contentauth/c2pa-python/docs/intents.md

 Use `EDIT` when modifying an existing asset.
 The Builder will:

 1. Check if a `parentOf` ingredient has already been added.
-If not, it **automatically creates one from the source stream** passed to `sign()`.
+If not, it automatically creates one from the source stream passed to `sign()`.
 2. Add a `c2pa.opened` action linked to the parent ingredient.

 No `digital_source_type` parameter is needed.

 ### Example: Editing an asset

-In this case, the source stream becomes the parent ingredient.

 Using `Context`: